-Like riding a bike for the first time, it feels awkward and unnatural.
-There’s no stabilisers when you write.
+Like the first time riding a bike, it feels awkward and unnatural.
+There are no stabilisers when you write.
 You just have to go for it.

 You have to push your way through that mental barrier.
 Just start writing.
 Something.
 Anything.

 Even if they’re the wrong words, and you never use them, some words are always better than no words.
 No words on the page is the worst.

 It’s a good writing habit to not worry too much about getting it right first time.
 Just write what comes to mind about the topic for the first draft.

 No one expects a first draft to be good

 Then walk away.
 Let the words sit and brew like a good pot of tea.
 Because when you go back, you’ll have fresh eyes.
 You’ll have something to work with.
 And re-writing to make words better is far easier than writing a first draft.

 This re-writing and editing habit takes your writing expertise to another level.
 As per our blog editing article, this part is as important as getting the words out in the first place.

 Consider your first draft like that first bike ride.
 It’ll look ugly.
 And you might fall over.
 But next time, it’ll be easier.
 And the time after that, you’ll be thinking about it less, and enjoying it more.

 Habit 5 - Cut out unneeded words and phrases

 Talking of more.
 Or less.
-The phrase “less is more” definitely applies to enhancing your writing expertise.
+The phrase “less is more” definitely applies to writing expertise.

 Then, there’s the word “then”.
-Do you really need it every time you use it?
+Do you need it every time you use it?
 Especially in lists.